U.S. Visas

 Special Seal(s) / Color / Format: Typed on A4 size paper listing the name of the issuing court, bearing the round seal of the court.

-Issuing Authority Personnel Title: The document is signed by the president of the court and the court clerk.
+Issuing Authority Personnel Title: The president of the court and the court clerk.

 Procedure for Obtaining: May be obtained from the penal court which issued the decree.